mtorni79/capstone-prototype/client/app-fox-creek/README.md

 # AppFoxCreek

+This project is ment to register golfers and groups for certain high profile events thoughout the year.
+It is a pure admin site for internal use for now we will reavalute public access at a later time.

+## Tools Used

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+To run this project you will need npm and angular cli

+## Data server

+Change into the server directory the run `npm start`

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` and then `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Endpoints used in the app can be found in the `api_test` directory.

+## Main feature

+View, edit, create and delete groups for an event.
+View edit, create and delete golfers from a group.

+## Login
+Admin: admin/123
+User:  user/123

 ## Code scaffolding